skovaka/uncalled4/README.md

 pip install .
 ```

-Requires python >= 3.8
+Requires python >= 3.8 and GCC>=4.9.2

-Uncalled4 is currently only tested Linux
+Uncalled4 is currently only tested Linux, primarily on Ubuntu 18.04 and 20.04

 ## Overview